 For Lauren, Meredith’s women’s college status set it apart from other schools.
 She enjoyed the unique traditions as well as the classroom experience.

 “The culture is extremely empowering, inclusive, and positive,” she said.
-“There is a lot of depth and participation in class discussions and topics of these discussions are able to be relatable to women and our personal experiences.”
+“There is a lot of depth and participation in class discussions and topics of these discussions are relatable to women and our personal experiences.”

-Lauren feels ready for her next step: earning her doctorate of physical education (DPT) at East Carolina University.
+Upon graduating, Lauren felt ready for her next step: earning her Doctorate of Physical Therapy (DPT) at East Carolina University.

-“The small class sizes have allowed me to form relationships with my professors and really absorb what I am being taught or ask questions when I am confused,” said Lauren.
-“I was a strong applicant when applying to DPT programs and I feel prepared for the next chapter of my life.”class of 2020 exercise and sports science study abroad undergraduate research
+“The small class sizes allowed me to form relationships with my professors and really absorb what was taught or ask questions when I was confused,” said Lauren.
+“I was a strong applicant when applying to DPT programs and I feel prepared for the next chapter of my life.”